MaterializeInc/materialize/doc/user/content/sql/timelines.md

 ## CDC Sources

-[CDC sources][cdc-sources] supports a `epoch_ms_timeline` `WITH` option that moves it to the system timeline, making the CDC source joinable to tables and other system timeline sources.
+[CDC sources][cdc-sources] supports a `epoch_ms_timeline` `WITH` option that moves it to the user timeline, making the CDC source joinable to tables and other user timeline sources.
 Users **must** ensure that the `time` field's units are milliseconds since the Unix epoch.
 Joining this source to other system time sources will result in query delays until the timestamps being received are close to wall-clock `now()`.